SerJosh/Y-gen/README.md

 ## UX

 ### Overall Goals
-*
-*
-*
-*
+* To provide an ecommerce solution for a small business selling japanese artworks to consumers - B2C
+* To enable business employees to maintain and update the site content in line with their needs easily.
+* To provide users with a simple product selection and purchase experience.
+* To provide the business owner/manager a degree of control over the site.

 <br>

 ### The Strategy Plane
-*
+* Yugen is a business to consumer B2C ecommerce site for users (consumers browsing products and making purchases) to find and purchase selected products, read reviews, whilst for business employees they are able to manage the site content to ensure it is kept upto date with the business needs.
+The overall design of the site is intended to provide users with a clean and easy to navigate environment whilst providing the level of detail required for the different types of products.

 ### The Sites Ideal User
-*
-*
-*
+* Japanese related enthusiast searching for new products
+* Someone looking to buy a new product for decoration
+* Someone looking for inspiration for new things they could decorate with

 ### Site Goals

-*
-*
-*
-*
+* To provide users with a place to purchase their pictures for display
+* To promote the product range of Yugen
+* To promote Yugen as the preferred site for users to purchase japanese inspired decoration

 ### Epics
-!!!!!!!!

-XX Epics were created which were then further developed into XX User Stories.
+10 Epics were created which were then further developed into 31 User Stories.
 The details on each epic, along with the user stories linked to each one can be found in the project kanban board [here](https://github.com/users/SerJosh/projects/7)

 1. Django Initial Setup [#1](https://github.com/SerJosh/Yugen/issues/1)